 We regret that the Felbrigg DOES NOT ALLOW PETS.

 Also Provided: All bed linen and bathroom towels.
 You are requested to bring your own swimming towels.
-Games, DVDs, bluetooth speaker and radio.
+Games, DVDs, bluetooth speaker and books.
 There is a travel cot and highchair and also iron and ironing board available.

 There is a reception hut on the Jonas Farm complex with 2 shared washing machines and a tumble dryer.

 Notes: This is a non-smoking property.
 Mobile signal – good.

 There is NO LIFEGUARD for the pool.
 For your safety and social distancing, we now have a booking system for the pool.
 Children of any age must be supervised at all times by 2 adults.
 Guests are not allowed to swim on their own.

 Changeover day is FRIDAY in high season